 Conclusion

-Understanding FDD provides Agile practitioners with a broader perspective on Agile ways of working methodologies, highlighting the importance of selecting the appropriate approach based on project requirements, team dynamics, and organizational context.
+Understanding FDD provides Agile practitioners with a broader perspective, emphasizing the importance of choosing an approach suited to project requirements, team dynamics, and organizational context.